Infygo/Coyo/README.md

 ### Installation & Execution
 Make sure to have JAVA JDK and Maven installed and configured under Environment variables in your machine to have a successful execution.
-*Method1* - execution will make the tests to run in both chrome and firefox browser
+*Method1* - execution will make the tests to run in  chrome browser
 - Download / clone the project from Git
 - Import project in IDE of your choice - Code is in the Coyo folder
 - Open testng.xml -> Run as TestNG Suite